Net zero: heating

 - increasing the number of district heating schemes attached to a low-carbon heat source.

-A is rather like a refrigerator in reverse - drawing heat from the ground or outside air, even when it is cold, and transferring the heat into the building.
+A heat pump is rather like a refrigerator or air conditioner in reverse - drawing heat from the ground or outside air, even when it is cold, and transferring the heat into the building.
+Hydrogen could be a future substitute for natural gas in the gas grid and district heating schemes are commonplace in countries across Europe.
+District heating schemes are also known as heat networks – a central heat source that supplies multiple buildings via a series of underground hot water pipes.

 The eventual solution is likely to involve two or three of these options, with the government stating 'it is not certain which approaches or combination of them will work best at scale and offers the most cost-effective long-term answer'.